top of page

 About Paeony Lewis

-I create artwork that encourages us to ponder our relationship with the natural world.
+I create art that encourages us to ponder our relationship with nature.
+This began as ecological art and has since developed into a more conceptual exploration of our potential for a deeper, emotional connection with the natural world.

-In the summer of 2020 I began to experiment with cameraless alternative photography and this is now the focus of my practice.
+In the summer of 2020 I began to experiment with alternative photography and it became the focus of my practice.
 I am captivated by the way light and the essence of nature can produce images that create a different way of seeing.
-Through the medium of light, new light is shone on our intrinsic connection with our environment.
+In particular, the direct materiality and unpredictability of cameraless photosensitive techniques explores a more emotional way of seeing and feeling the world.

-Taking our perception of the natural world further, I have begun a long-term study of our sensory responses to 'thin places', a term used by ancient Celts to signify times and places in the landscape where the veil is thinnest between the earthly and otherworldly.
-Through conceptual art, abstraction and alternative photography I explore nebulous 'thin places' in the landscape that provoke positive sensory, emotional responses beyond our everyday understanding.
+Taking our perception of the natural world further, for my final MA project I studied our sensory responses to nebulous 'thin places', a term used by ancient Celts to signify times and places in the landscape where the world thins between the earthly and otherworldly.
+Since then, I’ve continued my research, which is often intertwined with specific landscapes, sacred sites, lingering beliefs, and an ‘otherness’ beyond our everyday understanding.

 bottom of page